hamzaOp/Meteor-React-startbootstrap-clean-blog/README.md

 # Theme credit
 [Clean Blog](http://startbootstrap.com/template-overviews/clean-blog/)
 # How to install
-In order to be able to receive and send emails , you have to configure an smtp server :
+If you want to be able to receive and send emails , you have to configure an smtp server :

     Meteor.startup(function () {
     smtp = {